LizzyonGit/court_love/README.md

 #### As a site user, I can
 **Website layout milestone**
 - arrive at a clear landing page so that I can know what the website is about.
+- get back to the top of the page with one click when there are a lot of lessons, so that I can easily get back to the menu.
 **Product information milestone**
 - find neccessary information about lessons so that I can book lessons that suit my needs.
 - narrow down the list of lessons to specific characteristics so that I can easily view lessons that match my needs.